Sven-I-Am/PHP-Price-Calculator/README.md

 ### Nice to have
 1. An actual login page for a customer
-2. A table where you can see in detail how the price is calculated
+2. A table where you can see in detail how the price is calculated :heavy_check_mark:
 3. The possibility to have different prices for different quantities (look, 1 EUR per item for 1, 0.9 EUR per item for 100, ...)
 4. A category page for the different products